Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 ## Searching the Image Database

-The search bar at the top of the screen allows you to search through all your images and collections.
+The search bar at the top of the screen allows you to search through all of your images and collections.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/search.JPG)